jupj/go-issue-34381/README.md

         sum' = sum >> shift
         jump table index = (sum' xor sum) mod m

-5. If we cannot find a suitable shift for some bucket, try a hash function with a different seed.
+5. If we cannot find a suitable _shift_ for some bucket, try a different seed for the hash function.

 The number of buckets and jump table size are powers of two so we can use bitmasks instead of the modulo operator.
 The number of buckets is based on the